 - A GrainPro hermetic polymer bag or other liner bag.
 This keeps the microlots as fresh as possible.
 In the old days the burlap sack was enough.
 Now with fancier coffee it comes in what is essentially a huge ziplock bag or other sack to keep things tastier.
 In the second-to-last picture you can see our Roast Master cutting the zip tie off the GrainPro.

-- Two roasted sample coffees and a note from Al Mokha's owner explaining how the roasted coffee either came out of the sacks or are otherwise directly related to them (final photo).
+- An awesome letter from Al Mokha's owner and two roasted coffee samples.
+The letter will tell the story of your sacks and explain how the roasted coffee either came from the sacks or are otherwise directly related to them (final photo).